kingzamzon/docs/docs/sdk/authentication/authenticating-siws.md

 ## Prerequisites

-Before continuing with this guide, make sure you have an understanding of the following:
+Before continuing with this guide, make sure you have the following:

 - An understanding of [Lit Actions](../serverless-signing/overview) and how they work
 - A basic understanding of Phantom's [SIWS specification](https://github.com/phantom/sign-in-with-solana/tree/main)